ameier38/infrastructure/6-managed-apps/README.md

 # Managed Apps
-Pulumi project for managed apps.
+Pulumi project for managed applications.

 ## Usage
 Make sure you have assumed the `infrastructure-deployer` AWS role.